barumau/pandunia/eng/402_sual_e_javabe.md

 So it's not one and the same word but rather an international family of similar words, and Pandunia's **supe** fits perfectly into that family.

-#### Shouldn't "salam" mean "peace"?

-In many languages, expressions of greeting have something to do with peace, health or well-being.
-The origins of Pandunia's word **salam** can be traced back to Semitic triliteral root SLM, which covers a variety of meanings including safety, security, peace and health.
-Likewise the English word _salutation_ (and French greeting _salut_) can be traced back to Latin "salus", which means safety, security, health and well-being.

-So the meaning of **salam** is greater than the meaning of peace.
-It means well-being in general and you can use it as a general expression for well-wishing in all kinds of situations, not just when you meet somebody.
-See the first lesson in the [phrasebook](200_baze_jumla.md) for a lot of examples!

 ## Grammar